devfacet/composedql/README.md

 - High performance query parsing
 - Exchangeable and human readable/writable

+### Specification
+(*work in progress*)

+- Commas are separators for fields
+- Fields represent object properties
+- Dots are accessors for accessing object properties
+- Tildes are identifier for resources
+- Resources point different data structures
+- Parentheses are separators for resource contexts
+- Resource contexts contain fields for their resources

 This repository provides composed query parser and specifications.

 ### Installation